sarathkcm/jsonc-metadata/README.md

 JSONC is JSON with comments.
 This library helps in extracting metadata for each field from comments.

+>Depends on `jsonc-parser` library from microsoft for parsing jsonc.

 ### Usage
 ```js
 import { parse, yamlCommentParser }  from "jsonc-metadata";